No doubt you’ve received that call from a client: “My internet is slow!” Or maybe, “My internet is down!”

 Here’s how James Ritter, founder and CEO of Pulse Technology Solutions, uses the cloud ping to quickly help clients:

 “We’re in the lightning capital of the world down here [in Florida] and when we have bad weather in the area, I can tell with Auvik when our internet providers are going up or down from the gateways going up and down.
 Then we can proactively call the ISP and say, “Look, are you having an outage?”
 That helps alleviate stress from the client, because we already know what happened and have an ETA for the internet being back up.
 That’s extremely valuable for us.”

 Jordan Farmer at Dash2 Group echoes James’ comments:

 “Auvik really helps with knowing about internet outages well before a user even picks up the phone and calls us.
 I highly recommend Auvik to anyone.”

 Default Route Change

 The Default Route Change alert can also provide valuable intel.
 As we’ve discussed before, warning alerts can point you to potential bigger issues that are brewing.
-In this case, you’ll want to stay on top of making sure the primary connection is eventually restored to service and the route is changed back to that primary connection.
+In this case, you’ll want to action the alert to make sure the primary connection is eventually restored to service and the route is changed back to that primary connection.

-One of our partners, before they had Auvik in place, found out the hard way what can happen when you’re not alerted to such route changes.
+Before Cadan Technologies had Auvik in place, Daniel Rogers found out the hard way what can happen when you’re not alerted to such route changes.

 “One of our clients who had two internet connections had an outage—because their primary connection had been down for three months and we didn’t know it.
 We just didn’t know because all the systems were reporting in and the provider doesn’t bother to tell the customer and the customer didn’t know.